monmohan/dsjslib/README.md

 ----------------------
 [Ref - http://ocw.mit.edu Lecture on skip-lists]
 ```
-Create a Skip List
+//Create a Skip List

-Optional compare function to order the keys.
+//Optional compare function to order the keys.
 If not provided, a natural ordering is
-assumed.
+//assumed.

 var skl=new SkipList(compareFn)

-Add a key value
+//Add a key value
 skl.put(k,v)

+//Search for a key
+skl.get(k)

+//delete a key and its associated value
+skl.delete(k)

+//Get all entries(sorted).
+They are returned as key value pair objects
+skl.entrySet()

 ```